GROWS Program Logo

 Workforce Development

-Cornell Cooperative Extension Monroe County's horticulture program is committed to supporting Monroe County residents who are experiencing unemployment or underemployment.
-We accomplish this through several workforce development programs in partnership with community gardens, local businesses, and our own South Lawn Project.
+Cornell Cooperative Extension Monroe County's horticulture program is committed to providing a quality workforce development program in partnership with community gardens, local organizations and businesses, and our own South Lawn Farm.

 2022 Cornell Intern, Nika Colley, shares her experience with our Workforce Development Program.